- Home

 What to expect

 Serene music may be played to create a peaceful environment.
-The therapist will guide you through exercises to teach you the skills of relaxation and meditation, which you can then do yourself at home.
-Guided imagery uses sound and vision to encourage your imagination to create pleasant thoughts.
-After a period of relaxation, you will usually be prompted to stay awake to enjoy your relaxed state of mind.
+The therapist will guide you through exercises to help you learn the skills of relaxation and meditation, which you can then practise at home.
+Guided imagery uses sound and visual prompts to encourage your imagination to create pleasant thoughts.
+After a period of relaxation, you will usually be prompted to stay awake and enjoy your relaxed state of mind.
 Relaxation and meditation can be done sitting or lying down.

 What is the evidence?

-Clinical practice guidelines include offering a combination of guided imagery and progressive muscle relaxation to people experiencing pain after cancer treatment.
-Clinical studies have shown that people being treated for cancer who practise relaxation have lower levels of anxiety, stress, pain and depression.
-Relaxation techniques have been shown to improve sleep.
+Clinical practice guidelines include offering a combination of guided imagery and progressive muscle relaxation for people experiencing pain after cancer treatment.
+Clinical studies have shown that people being treated for cancer who practise relaxation often have lower levels of anxiety, stress, pain and depression.
+Relaxation techniques have also been shown to improve sleep.

-Some hospitals and cancer support groups offer relaxation and meditation groups.
-There are also many self-help podcasts, online videos and smartphone apps that will guide you through the different techniques.
+Your hospital or cancer support group may offer relaxation and meditation groups.
+Self-help podcasts, online videos and smartphone apps can also guide you through the techniques.
 You could also listen to our meditation and relaxation podcast below.

 Meditation and Relaxation Podcast